HTTP-RPC/Kilo/README.md

 }
 ```

 The `WebServiceProxy.FormDataRequestHandler` class can be used to submit requests as form data.
-When using the multi-part encoding, instances of `java.nio.Path` represent file uploads and behave similarly to `<input type="file">` tags in HTML.
+When using the multi-part encoding, instances of `java.nio.file.Path` represent file uploads and behave similarly to `<input type="file">` tags in HTML.

 Service operations are invoked via the following method: